 A comparative study of myths and folklore throughout the world.
-Emphasis is on the commonality of concerns and values expressed by both western and non-western cultures and on the literary value of myths and folklore.
+Emphasis is on the commonality of concerns and values expressed by both western and non-western cultures and on the literary value of myths and folklore. (multicultural content) (writing intensive)

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: Completion of ENGL/095 with a minimum grade of C or assessment at college-level reading and writing.